The Senate suddenly looks like it's up for grabs in 2020

 The Senate campaign map that is coming into view is looking more and more like a "good news," but not "great news" situation for Democrats.
 The party needs to net only four seats to get to a 51-49 majority in the Senate and the list of seats that Republicans need to defend is growing — but there are not a lot of easy marks.

-In essence, the Democrats' path to recapturing the Senate seems to be growing more options, but it’s not necessarily growing easier.
+In essence, the Democrats' path to recapturing the Senate seems to be growing clearer, but it’s not necessarily growing easier.

 Let’s start with the prime targets.